chriswhong/awesome-mapbox-external-developer-resources/README.md

 - [webgl-wind](https://github.com/mapbox/webgl-wind) - Add an animated wind layer to Mapbox GL JS
 - [mapbox-gl-animated-popup](https://nagix.github.io/mapbox-gl-animated-popup/) - Animated popups for Mapbox GL Maps

+### R
+- [MapboxAPI](https://walker-data.com/mapboxapi/) - mapboxapi is an R package that interfaces with Mapbox web services APIs.
+Its purpose is to help R users incorporate the suite of Mapbox tools into their spatial data science projects.

 ### Data

 - [geojson.xyz](http://geojson.xyz/) - A simple, open source website, CDN, and CLI utility for the fast access of GeoJSON data for web mapping examples and experiments